 Frette 1860 is a luxury linen and home furnishings company that has been around since, well, 1860.
-Frette’s bed linens are in some of the world’s most prestigious hotels and (as the brand puts it) in the most “discerning private homes, yachts, and aircraft.”
+Frette’s bed linens are in some of the world’s most prestigious hotels and, as the brand puts it, in the most “discerning private homes, yachts, and aircraft.”

 What Is Extra-Long-Staple Cotton?

-- Crisp, soft Percale cotton that mimics a 5-star hotel at home
+- Crisp, soft percale cotton that mimics a 5-star hotel at home

-- Durable thanks to the extra-long staple cotton fibers used to make the sheets
+- Durable thanks to the extra-long-staple cotton fibers used to make the sheets

 - Variety of sizes and colors

-- Sure to please everyone
+- Sure to please even the pickiest sleeper

 - Fits mattresses up to 15”; will work with thicker luxury mattresses